Tennu/tennu/readme.md

 * trigger     - Command character to trigger commands with.
 By default, '!'.
 * channels    - Array of channels to autojoin. _Example:_ ["#help", "#tennu"]
 * modules     - An array of module names that the bot requires.

+Static network configuration objects can go in _./config/%NETWORK%.json_ (relative to your project) and then required in via node.

 -------------